 As it turns out this cake was phenomenal!
-It was moist, full of nutty flavor and really quite easy to make. (and tastes even better the next day!)
-All you basically need is a cake mix and a can of frosting and a few things from the fridge and that’s it!
+It was moist, full of nutty flavor and really quite easy to make.
+And tastes even better the next day!
+All you basically need is a cake mix, a can of frosting and a few things from the fridge and that’s it!

 Now that I know how great it comes out I’m wondering just how it would taste with different cake mixes and frosting.
 I’m dying to try a German Chocolate Cake version (chocolate & the same coconut-pecan frosting) and see what happens.
 Stay tuned!

 Now, as to how it got it’s name, it’s anybody’s guess.
-I tried looking it up Louisiana Stranger Cake and all I found were guesses as to its possible history but no one seems to know the real story.
-I thought it might be a cake that was made to welcome new people (strangers) to the neighborhood (of course, then they probably would have called it the Welcome Wagon Cake), maybe its because some might think it’s strange to put icing in a cake or maybe, now this is a stretch, lol, the first person to ever make the cake was a stranger from Louisiana.
+I tried looking it up and all I found were guesses as to its possible history.
+No one seems to know the real story.
+I thought it might be a cake that was made to welcome new people (strangers) to the neighborhood.
+Hey, then they probably would have called it the Welcome Wagon Cake. lol Maybe its because some might think it’s strange to put icing in a cake. could be!
+My last guess, and this is a bit of a stretch, the first person to ever make the cake was a stranger from Louisiana.
 I guess I’ll never know but at least I have a delicious, quick & easy cake to make whenever I need it.
-And I know I’ll be making it again real soon!

 - 1 Butter Pecan boxed cake mix

 - 1 cup water

 - 1 cup pecans, chopped

 Preheat oven to 375 degrees.
 Grease & flour a bundt pan.